aravic/6.829-pset-3/README.md

 # Designing ABR Algorithms

+## Introduction

+After her successful stint at Massive Internet Transfers, Alyssa P. Hacker was hired as CTO of Multinational Internet Television, a company that streams on-demand TV shows to users.
+The company is facing a critical problem: users on cellular connections have a terrible streaming experience: their video is either too low quality or they rebuffer too often.
+As her first hire, you've been tasked with implementing an ABR scheme to maximize the
+Quality of Experience for users on cellular connections.

 For this part of the assignment, you will be writing ABR (adaptive bitrate) algorithms and viewing the results on an actual video in your browser.
 The lab uses the [Dash.js](https://github.com/Dash-Industry-Forum/dash.js/wiki) open-source video client, which implements the [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP)